 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

 We have reached the end of our tether in seeking a lease extension in Ladbroke Grove.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

 if there is a missing landlord or if there is dispute about what the lease extension should cost, under the relevant statutes it is possible to make an application to the First-tier Tribunal (Property Chamber) to calculate the sum to be paid.

-An example of a Lease Extension decision for a Ladbroke Grove property is Flat 1 57 Oxford Gardens in January 2014. the Tribunal decided that the premium to be paidfor a new lease is £61,650.00.
-This case related to 1 flat.
-The unexpired term as at the valuation date was 60 years.
+An example of a Lease Extension matter before the tribunal for a Ladbroke Grove residence is Flat 1 57 Oxford Gardens in January 2014. the Tribunal decided that the premium to be paidfor a new lease is £61,650.00.
+This case affected 1 flat.
+The remaining number of years on the lease was 60 years.